The economics of Snowy 2.0

 Snowy 2.0 is a commercial investment decision by Snowy Hydro

-Despite having government shareholders (and from July 2018, to be wholly owned by the Commonwealth Government) Snowy Hydro operates like any other independent commercial entity competing in an open and fiercely competitive market.
-We are a company incorporated under the Corporatisation Act 2001 (Cth) with an independent Board of Directors.
+Despite being wholly owned by the Commonwealth Government, Snowy Hydro operates like any other independent commercial entity competing in an open and fiercely competitive market.

 We are pursuing Snowy 2.0 because we expect the project to meet our stringent investment hurdles.
 The internal rate of return for the project has been modelled at more than 8%, which is strong for this type of project.

 This project was based on the original Snowy Scheme design in the 1960s, but it was not constructed at that time because there was no business case for it due to cheap thermal generation.
 Fast forward to today and the NEM is changing, with coal-fired generation retiring and more intermittent and variable renewable energy sources coming online, with significant impacts on system stability and reliability.